apptimistco/rfc/asn.md

 LATITUDE and LONGITUDE are UTF-8 decimal encoding of floating point degrees.

 ### approve ###
-    approve SHA...
+    approve SUM...

-A moderator's device may exec this command in the `established` state for the server to create, process, and distribute a blob named `asn/approvals/SUM` with the expanded SHA argument list as described [here](#permission).
+A moderator's device may exec this command in the `established` state for the server to create, process, and distribute a blob named `asn/approvals/SUM` with the expanded SUM arguments as described in the [permission](#permission) section.

 ### auth ###
     auth [USER] AUTH